Resources

 Thread fuzzing is used by engineering teams who want to go the extra-mile in ensuring the codebase is stable and issues are caught early before they go anywhere near deployment.

-Thread fuzzing is typically enabled in existing unit tests or continuous integration tests to shake the codebase and exposure hidden race conditions.
+Thread fuzzing is typically enabled in existing unit tests or continuous integration tests to shake the codebase and expose hidden race conditions.
 Because the failures are recorded, they become a lot easier (and faster!) to fix.

 To the SAP HANA Cloud engineering team, this technology has become essential to continue ensuring stable releases: